 2009-2022

 Mark B. Rosenberg served as the fifth president of Florida International University.
-He was appointed in Aug.
-2009.
-Having started his academic career at FIU in 1976, Dr. Rosenberg was the first FIU faculty member to ascend to the university’s presidency.
+He was appointed in August 2009.
+Having started his academic career at FIU in 1976 as an assistant professor of political science, Rosenberg is the first FIU faculty member to ascend to the university’s presidency.